Buying a home can be INTENSE.

 - Moving costs

 The due diligence fee, earnest money and closing costs are negotiable.
-Even your closing costs could be covered by the seller if you negotiate for that.
+If you negotiate it, your closing costs could even be covered by the seller.

 Ask your real estate agent ahead of time for an estimate of all these costs.
-If you don’t have enough saved up, consider asking someone for gift money or waiting longer while saving more.
+If you don’t have enough money saved, consider asking someone for gift money or taking more time to save money.

 3. Pick a price before you pick a house